TheMaroonHatHacker/mlEmotionDiary/README.md

 Then you can run the frontend with `pnpm dev` in the `frontend` directory and the backend with `uvicorn fastApi:app --reload` in the `backend` directory.

 You'll need to provide you're own .env file for the database connection.

-## License?

-None yet, will make it open source at the end of Year 13.